lucaong/minisearch/DESIGN_DOCUMENT.md

 ### Index data structure

-The data structure chosen for the index is a [radix tree](https://en.wikipedia.org/wiki/Radix_tree), which is a trie where nodes with no siblings are merged with the parent node.
+The data structure chosen for the index is a [radix tree](https://en.wikipedia.org/wiki/Radix_tree), which is a prefix tree where nodes with no siblings are merged with the parent node.
 The reason for choosing this data structure follows from the project goals:

   - The radix tree minimizes the memory footprint of the index, because common prefixes are stored only once, and nodes are compressed into a single